An0u/straps/README.md

 # Welcome to the straps skill tree

 ## Project info
+This is a skill tree of hierarchical aerial straps skill progressions that was made usin the help of AI coding.
+Designs are all handmade.

 **Use your preferred IDE**

-If you want to work locally using your own IDE, you can clone this repo and push changes.
+If you want to work locally using your own IDE, you can clone this repo and install the following packages.

 The only requirement is having Node.js & npm installed - [install with nvm](https://github.com/nvm-sh/nvm#installing-and-updating)